JoeKAboagye/Maze_project/README.md

 # Maze_project
+A simple Ray Casting 3D engine using SDL as the rendering back-end.

 # <u>AUTHORS</u>
 - Joseph Aboagye ...
 [Twitter](https://twitter.com/home?lang=en)
 - Topister Onyango ...
 [LinkedIn](https://www.linkedin.com/in/topister-nandera-5930331a5/)

 ## The goal of this project is to create a game in 3D using raycasting !
+This was designed for kids so that it could improve their spatial recognition and analytical skills

 ### <u>Tools and Languages Used...</u>
 - C language